ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/other-past-owners.md

 weight: 100
 ---

 This section explores the historical deeds and the lives of some of the other former owners of the home beginning in the 1860's with the first presumed owner, William Benton Wolcott, through to the 1960's ownership by Jessie (Shurter) Brewer.
+It is unclear exactly when the Mills family first moved into the home.

 <!--more-->